The-Yak-Collective/yakcollective/members/template-member.md

 ### `tagline`

 A _short_ tagline for the member.
-If present, this will be dispplayed directly under their name.
+If present, this will be displayed directly under their name.
 Most yaks use the `tagline` to describe what they specialize in.
-A few get whitty about it.
+A few get witty about it.

 ### `previously`